tritonas00/system-tar-and-restore/README.md

 - rsync (for Transfer Mode)
 - dialog (for ncurses interface)
 - wget   (for downloading backup archives)
 - gptfdisk/gdisk (for GPT and Syslinux)
-- efibootmgr (for UEFI)
-- dosfstools (for UEFI)
 - openssl/gpg (for encryption)

+###THINGS YOU CAN DO###

+- Full or partial backup
+- Restore or transfer to the same or different disk/partition layout.
+- Restore or transfer to an external device such as usb flash drive, sd card etc.
+- Restore a BIOS-based system to UEFI and vice versa.
+- Prepare a system in a virtual machine (such as virtualbox), back it up and restore it in a normal machine.

 ###BACKUP###

-Backup script makes a tar backup of / in a given location.
-It will make a folder in that location which contains the archive and the log file *backup.log* (usefull for tracking tar errors/warnings).

-The script will ask for:
+The backup.sh script makes a tar backup of your system.
+You will be asked for:

-- Interface to use.

-- If you want to save the backup in the default directory (/), or enter your desired path.
+- **Destination directory:** Where you want to save the backup.
+Default is /.

-- If you want to specify a backup filename (without extension) or use the default name.

-- What to do with /home directory.
+- **Archive name:** A desired name for the backup.
+Default is *Backup-$(hostname)-$(date +%d-%m-%Y-%T)*.
+- **/home directory options:** You have three options: fully include it, keep only it's hidden files and folders (which are necessary to login and keep basic settings) or completely exclude it (in case it's located in separate partition and you want to use that in restore).

-- Archiver: tar and bsdtar are supported.
+- **Archiver:** You can choose between GNU Tar and bsdtar (Libarchive).

-- Compression type: gzip bzip2 xz and none are supported.

-- If you want to specify any additional archiver options (see tar --help or man bsdtar).

-- Passphrase for encryption and encryption method: openssl and gpg are supported.
+- **Compression:** You can choose between gzip, bzip2, xz and none (for no compression).
+Gzip should be fine.
+- **Archiver options:** You can pass your own extra options in the archiver.
+See <code>tar --help</code> or <code>man bsdtar</code> for more info.
+- **Passphrase and encryption method:** Enter a passphrase if you want to encrypt the archive and select encryption method (openssl or gpg).
 Leave empty for no encryption.

 The script also supports all input as arguments:

-**-i, --interface**
+    -i, --interface
      interface to use: cli dialog

-**-N, --no-color**
+    -N, --no-color
      disable colors

-**-q,  --quiet**
+    -q,  --quiet
      dont ask, just run

-**-v, --verbose**
+    -v, --verbose
      enable verbose archiver output (cli interface only)

-**-g, --generate**
+    -g, --generate
      generate configuration file (in case of successful backup)

-**-H, --hide-cursor**
+    -H, --hide-cursor
      hide cursor when running archiver (useful for some terminal emulators)

-**-d, --directory**
+    -d, --directory
      backup destination path

-**-f, --filename**
+    -f, --filename
      backup file name (without extension)

-**-h, --exclude-home**
+    -h, --exclude-home
      exclude /home directory (keep hidden files and folders)

-**-n, --no-hidden**
+    -n, --no-hidden
      dont keep home's hidden files and folders (use with -h)

-**-c, --compression**
+    -c, --compression
      compression type: gzip bzip2 xz none

-**-a, --archiver**
+    -a, --archiver
      select archiver: tar bsdtar

-**-u, --user-options**
+    -u, --user-options
      additional tar options (see tar --help or man bsdtar)

-**-E, --encryption-method**
+    -E, --encryption-method
      encryption method: openssl gpg

-**-P, --passphrase**
+    -P, --passphrase
      passphrase for encryption

-**-D, --disable-genkernel**
+    -D, --disable-genkernel
      disable genkernel check in gentoo

-**--help**
+    --help
      show all arguments

 The script can also read input from */etc/backup.conf*.
 See the provided [sample](https://github.com/tritonas00/system-tar-and-restore/blob/master/backup.conf) or use -g to generate a configuration file.

-###RESTORE###

-User must create and format partitions using his favorite partition manager before running the script.
-At least one / (root) partition is required and optionally seperate partitions for any other desired mountpoint (/home /boot /var etc...).

-Restore script contains two modes: **Restore** and **Transfer**.

-In **Restore Mode**, the script uses the above created archive to extract it in user defined partitions.

-In **Transfer Mode**, the script uses rsync to transfer the root filesystem (/) in user defined partitions.
+When the process completes, you may want to check *backup.log* file in the same directory with the backup archive.

+###RESTORE/TRANSFER###

-Then generates fstab, rebuilds initramfs image for every available kernel, re-generates locales and finally installs and configures Grub or Syslinux.
+The restore.sh script has two modes: **Restore** and **Transfer**.
+The first uses the above created archive to extract it in desired partition(s).
+The second transfers your system in desired partition(s) using rsync.
+Then, in both cases, generates the target system's fstab, rebuilds initramfs for every available kernel, generates locales and finally installs and configures the selected bootloader.

-The script will ask for:

-- Interface to use.

-- Target root partition.

-- Target EFI system partition (if UEFI environment detected).

-- (Optional) Target home partition.

-- (Optional) Target boot partition.

-- (Optional) Swap partition.

-- (Optional) Set custom partitions.
-Syntax is mountpoint=device (e.g /usr=/dev/sda3 /var/cache=/dev/sda4).
+Boot from a livecd - preferably one of the target (backed up) distro - or another existing system, prepare your target partition(s) and start the script.
+You will be asked for:

+- **Target partitions:** You must specify at least one target root partition and in case of UEFI a target ESP partition.
+Optionally you can choose any other partition for your /home, /boot, swap or custom mount points (/var /opt etc.)
-- (Optional) Additional mount options for the root partition.
+- **Mount options:** You can specify alternative comma-seperated mount options for the target root partition.
+Defaults are: *defaults,noatime*.

-- (Optional) If the root filesystem is btrfs, the script will ask if you want to create a subvolume for it.
+- **Btrfs subvolumes:** If the target root filesystem is Btrfs, the script will ask if you want to create a subvolume for it.
 If yes, it will ask for the subvolume's name and also if you want to create other subvolumes.
-Just enter the subvolume paths (e.g /home /var /usr ...) seperated by space.
+Just enter the subvolume paths (/home /var /usr etc.) seperated by space.
+Recommended root subvolume name is: *__active*.

-- (Optional) Bootloader and target disk.
-Grub2 and Syslinux are both supported.
-   If Syslinux is selected, it will ask for additional kernel options which will be written in *syslinux.cfg*.
-   If a raid array is selected, the script will install the bootloader in all disks that the array contains.
+- **Bootloader:** You can choose grub (version 2) or syslinux, the target disk and in case of syslinux any additional kernel options that will be written in the target *syslinux.cfg*.
+If you select a raid array as bootloader disk, the script will install the bootloader in all disks that the array contains.
-   In case of UEFI, only Grub2 is supported by the script and */boot/efi* will be used automatically.

-- Select Mode:
-   If **Restore Mode** is selected it will ask the archiver you used to create the backup archive and the backup archive itself.
-This can be obtained locally (by entering the full path of the file), or remotelly (by entering the url of the file).
-Also protected url is supported, which will ask for server's username and password.
+- **Select mode:** In *Restore mode* you have to specify the archiver you used to create the backup archive and the backup archive location, local or remote.
 If the archive is encrypted you will be prompted for the passphrase.

-   If **Transfer Mode** is selected, it will ask if you want to transfer entire /home directory or only it's hidden files and folders.
+In *Transfer mode* you will have to specify if you want to transfer your entire /home directory or only it's hidden files and folders (which are necessary to login and keep basic settings).

-   In both modes, it will ask if you want to specify any additional tar/rsync options (see tar --help, man bsdtar or rsync --help).

-- Later it will ask you if you want to edit the generated fstab file further.
-Old fstab file is saved as */mnt/target/etc/fstab-old*.

-- At the end, if you didn't choose a bootloader, the script will help you to chroot and install a bootloader manually.

-Log file is saved as */tmp/restore.log*
+- **Tar/Rsync options:** You may want to specify any additional options.
+See <code>tar --help</code>, <code>man bsdtar</code> or <code>rsync --help</code> for more info.

 The script also supports all input as arguments:

-**-i, --interface**
+    -i, --interface
      interface to use: cli dialog

-**-N, --no-color**
+    -N, --no-color
      disable colors

-**-q,  --quiet**
+    -q,  --quiet
      dont ask, just run

-**-v,  --verbose**
+    -v,  --verbose
      enable verbose tar/rsync output (cli interface only)

-**-u,  --user-options**
+    -u,  --user-options
      additional tar/rsync options (see tar --help, man bsdtar or rsync --help)

-**-H, --hide-cursor**
+    -H, --hide-cursor
      hide cursor when running tar/rsync (useful for some terminal emulators)

-**-f, --file**
+    -f, --file
      backup file path or url

-**-n, --username**
+    -n, --username
      username

-**-p, --password**
+    -p, --password
      password

-**-a, --archiver**
+    -a, --archiver
      select archiver: tar bsdtar

-**-P, --passphrase**
+    -P, --passphrase
      passphrase for decryption

-**-t, --transfer**
+    -t, --transfer
      activate tranfer mode

-**-o,  --only-hidden**
+    -o,  --only-hidden
      transfer /home's hidden files and folders only

-**-r, --root**
+    -r, --root
      target root partition

-**-e, --esp**
+    -e, --esp
      target EFI system partition

-**-h, --home**
+    -h, --home
      target home partition

-**-b, --boot**
+    -b, --boot
      target boot partition

-**-s, --swap**
+    -s, --swap
      swap partition

-**-c,  --custom-partitions**
+    -c,  --custom-partitions
      specify custom partitions (mountpoint=device e.g /var=/dev/sda3)

-**-m, --mount-options**
+    -m, --mount-options
      comma-separated list of mount options (root partition only)

-**-d,  --dont-check-root**
+    -d,  --dont-check-root
      dont check if root partition is empty (dangerous)

-**-g, --grub**
+    -g, --grub
      target disk for grub

-**-S, --syslinux**
+    -S, --syslinux
      target disk for syslinux

-**-k, --kernel-options**
+    -k, --kernel-options
      additional kernel options (syslinux only)

-**-R, --rootsubvolname**
+    -R, --rootsubvolname
      subvolume name for root

-**-O, --other-subvolumes**
+    -O, --other-subvolumes
      specify other subvolumes (subvolume path e.g /home /var /usr ...)

-**-D, --disable-genkernel**
+    -D, --disable-genkernel
      disable genkernel check and initramfs building in gentoo

-**--help**
+    --help
      show all arguments

+When the process completes, you may want to check */tmp/restore.log*.

 ###NOTES###